atsheehan/curriculum/lessons/ruby-kata-bracket-matcher/ruby-kata-bracket-matcher.md

 Write a method `def bracket_match?(string)` that takes a string and returns `true` or `false` based on whether or not the brackets in `string` match.
 For example, consider the following examples:

 * "Hi!
 What is your name again (I forgot)?" has matching brackets.
 * "Hi!
 What is (your name again?
-I forgot." has unmatching brackets.
+I forgot" has unmatching brackets.

 Notes: